+Shin splints are often associated with running activities, but are still prevalent in other sports and exercises.
 Shin splints is a name often given to any pain at the front of the lower leg.
 However, true shin splints symptoms occur at the front inside of the shin bone and can arise from a number of causes.
-The most common cause is inflammation of the periostium of the tibia (sheath surrounding the bone).
+The most common cause is inflammation of the periosteum of the tibia (sheath surrounding the bone).
 Traction forces on the periosteum from the muscles of the lower leg cause shin pain and inflammation.
 This has lead to the use of terms such as Medial Tibial Traction Periostitis.

 Symptoms of Shin Splints